 Grounding physicalism allows for some objects or properties of objects that are not physical without throwing out the concept of physicalism.
 Hooray for physicalism, I guess.
 It seems to me, however, that grounding physicalism opens up a hole big enough to sneak spirits and souls back in but still doesn’t give me a place to put my symphonies.
 Chomsky says the whole project of trying to apply physicalism to mental concepts is misguided.
 This sounds right to me but I’ll save that argument for another day.

 I think where I’ve ended up is that physicalism is a good and sufficient explanation for objects and events and processes in the physical world but that Beethoven’s Fifth does not exist in the physical world.
 Symphonies are not physical and the laws of physics are not useful in explaining them.
 We need another category.
 The Stanford Encyclopedia suggests several ways of describing this arrangement but most of them seem to me to be more committed to saving physicalism than in providing a useful category for describing ideas and information.
 Property Dualism sounds closest to what I have in mind so I’ll go with that for now.
 Property dualism says that there’s only one fundamental kind of thing in the world but things of that kind have two different kinds of properties: physical properties (size, shape, position etc) and mental properties (properties that only exist in minds — though I want to argue later that symphonies can exist outside of minds too).

 So, dualism then.
 What are the consequences of my new worldview?

 I think the most important thing I’ve learned from this episode is that dualism doesn’t necessarily entail supernatural entities and that I can still wear my Brights badge with pride.

-I think I’m also committed to the idea that there is value in thinking of the mind as analogous to software (brain is to mind as hardware is to software) and I’ll write more about that another day.
+I think I’m also committed to the idea that there is value in thinking of the mind as analogous to software (brain is to mind as hardware is to software) and I’ll write more about that another day (update: I wrote about it here).